NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/Grin/tutorial.md

 ## How To Send Grin

 1. Verify that the MimbleWimble Coin web wallet is connected to a node.
-You can only send payments while you are connected to a node.
+You can only send payments when you are connected to a node.
 <p align="center">
 	<img alt="MimbleWimble Coin Web Wallet Node" src="images/how_to_send_grin_1.png">
 </p>